![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 west from the center of component B. Component D

-in brightness and size with component C, which is just
+is similar in brightness and size with component C,

 brightness.
 Lies